-No matter how small z is, if you have enough things of at least that magnitude (but still only finitely many) you get a total magnitude at least as large as y.
+If y and z are finite, no matter how large y is and no matter how small z is, if you have enough things (but still only finitely many) each of which is at least as large as z you get a total magnitude at least as large as y.
 So, the reasoning goes, if you had an infinite number of zs, youd get an infinitely large sum.

 This may seem convincing, but it doesnt support the Infinite Sum Principle.
 For this argument has been assuming that of our infinitely many parts, there is a smallest.
 (More precisely, there is one than which none is smaller.)
 What our argument actually supports is only an amended version of the Infinite Sum Principle.

 The sum of an infinite number of terms, one of which is the smallest, is infinite.